-Alma School Road - Happy Valley to Dynamite Complete the missing 1/2-mile gap in the minor arterial roadway near Jomax Road, realign and improve the Alma School Parkway and Jomax Road intersection to a roundabout, add 8-10' shared use path and 6'-8' shared use trail on west side, add missing sections of 6' sidewalk on east side and improve roadside and cross drainage.
-Stagecoach Pass Road - Pima to 97th Widen Stagecoach Pass Road for 1.1 miles to accommodate bike lanes, construct a 6' sidewalk on the north side and improve cross drainage.
+Alma School Road - Happy Valley to Dynamite Stagecoach Pass Road - Pima Complete the missing 1/2-mile gap in the minor arterial roadway near Jomax Road, realign and improve the Alma School Parkway and Jomax Road intersection to a roundabout, add 8-10' shared use path and 6'-8' shared use trail on west side, add missing sections of 6' sidewalk on east side and improve roadside and cross drainage.
+Widen Stagecoach Pass Road for 1.1 miles to accommodate bike lanes, to 97th construct a 6' sidewalk on the north side and improve cross drainage.
 The majority of this project is expected to be constructed by private development.
-128th Street - Ranch Gate to Rio Verde Construct two 11' travel lanes with a 5' buffer and a 10' colored concrete path on the east side.
-The roadway would be constructed with grading but no drainage culverts.
 Scottsdale Road Intersection Improvements - Mountain View to Greenway Construct additional turn lane capacity and/or pedestrian crossing improvements at up to 11 signalized intersections and new right turn bays at up to 15 locations.
 Major intersections include Shea Boulevard, Cactus Road, Thunderbird Road and Greenway Parkway.
 Dixileta Drive - 66th Street to Pima Construct a new 3-lane complete street between 66th Street Road and Pima Road (2.75 miles).
 Other project elements will include 5-6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane/raised median, 6-8' sidewalk on one side, 8-10' side path and 6-8' multi-use trail.
 Right-of-way acquisition may be required in some locations.
 Rio Verde Drive - 118th to 144th Construct a 4-lane complete street between 118th and 144th streets (3.25 miles).
 Other project elements will include 5-6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane/raised median, 6-8' sidewalk on one side, 8-10' side path and 6-8' trail on north side.
 A wildlife underpass or overpass may be installed in the vicinity of the 124th Street alignment.
 A roundabout or traffic signal may be installed at 136th Street.
 136th Street - Rio Verde to Lone Mountain Construct a new 3-lane complete street between Rio Verde Drive and Lone Mountain Road (2 miles).
 Other project elements will include 5-6' bike lanes, curb/gutter, catch basins, storm drains/culverts, center turn lane, 6-8' sidewalk or trail on the east side.
 Right of way acquisition will be required in some locations.